coralogix/coralogix-azure-serverless/EventHub/README.md

 **Newline Pattern** (Optional) - Regex pattern to split multi-line text logs into separate entries.
 Example: `\n` to split on newlines.
 Leave empty to treat text as a single log entry.

+**Blocking Pattern** (Optional) - Regex pattern to filter/block logs.
+Logs matching this pattern will not be sent to Coralogix.
+Example: `healthcheck|heartbeat` to filter health check logs, or `secret` to block logs containing sensitive data.

 ## Configuration Examples for Application and Subsystem names

 ### JSON Logs (Template Syntax)